jren-jane/vector-autoregression-estimation-and-tests/README.md

 - MonteCarlo.m: I simulate 500 sets of time series data, estimate a VAR with intercept, and compute relative rejection frequencies based on the p-values obtained earlier.

--relative_rejection_frequencies: This is the main file which returns the relative rejection frequencies.
+- relative_rejection_frequencies: This is the main file which returns the relative rejection frequencies.